guusj/books/Warbreaker_BrandonSanderson.md

 _Handy, that_, she thought, climbing up the last block.
 By the time she got on top of it, her arms were sore.
 Fortunately, her Awakened fingers were still gripping as well as ever.
 She took a deep breath, then began to climb straight up the upper wall of the black fortress, using the carvings as handholds.
 And decided, for her own sanity, that she’d better avoid looking down.
 - - -
 Lightsong stared ahead.
 Too much information.
-To much was happening.
+Too much was happening.
 Blushweaver’s murder, then Llarimar’s revelation, the betrayal of the God King’s priests all in such quick succession.
 He sat in his cell, arms wrapped around himself, gold and red robes dirtied from crawling through the tunnel, then sitting in his cage.
 His thigh ached from where it had been struck with the sword, though the wound had not been bad, and it was barely bleeding anymore.
 He ignored the pain.
 It was insignificant compared to the pain inside.
 The priests talked quietly on the far side of the room.
 Oddly, as he glanced at them, something caught his eye.
 He let his mind be diverted by the realization—he finally grasped what was bothering him about them.
 He should have seen it earlier.
 It had to do with color—not the color of their clothing, but the color of their faces.
 It was just slightly off.
 The deviation in one man would have been easy to ignore.
 But all of them together was a pattern.
 No regular person could have noticed it.
 To a man with his Heightenings, it was obvious, once he knew what to look for.